Academy Park Campus

-BRICKS TO BECOME PART OF THE LEGACY
+BRICKS ARE NOW PART OF THE LEGACY

 Brick Application Form

-Commemorative bricks, from the old Fleming Hall building, will be installed as internal focal points within each center and will celebrate the history of the site while embracing the future community space the project will provide for years to come.
+Commemorative bricks, from the old Fleming Hall building, have been installed as internal focal points within each center and will celebrate the history of the site while embracing the future community space the project will provide for years to come.
 WCPR director Gordon Hampton says the bricks will have wide appeal, stating, “We are hoping that all former and current BGA students and family will want to purchase bricks as a way to honor the legacy of the school, but we also want all local supporters of the arts and WCPR programs to buy legacy bricks.”